Lorraine (album)

-Lorraine is the sixth studio album from American folk music singer Lori McKenna.
-Released January 25, 2011 on Signature Sounds, the album reached No. 6 on the Billboard Folk Albums chart.
+Lorraine is the sixth album from American folk music singer Lori McKenna.
+Released January 25, 2011, on Signature Sounds, the album reached No. 6 on the Billboard Folk Albums chart.

-The title of the album is actually about the loss of McKenna’s mother (her namesake) whom she lost when she was 6 years old.
+The title of the album refers to McKenna’s mother Lorraine who died when McKenna was six years old.

 Reception

 Lorraine received positive reviews from critics.
 On Metacritic, the album holds a score of 73/100 based on 6 reviews, indicating "generally favorable reviews".